PM Imran slashes petrol prices by Rs10, power tariff by Rs5 as part of relief measures for public

 The relief was announced by the premier as he addressed the nation about the country's economic situation, the government's performance over the last three-and-a-half years and the global challenges in the wake of the Russian invasion of Ukraine.

-"I received a summary from the Oil and Gas Regulatory Authority (Ogra) and they recommended increasing the prices of petrol and diesel by Rs10 due to the rise in the price in global markets," he said.
+"I received a summary from the Oil and Gas Regulatory Authority (Ogra) and they recommended increasing the prices of petrol and diesel by Rs10 due to the price hike in global markets," he said.

 "We have also decided to decrease electricity prices by Rs5 per unit.
 This means that there will be a 20-50 per cent decrease in you electricity bills."